irosgrim/irosgrim.github.io/posts/2023-10-27-sokoban-clone.md

 Creating maps by hand was a painful process, so it made sense to built a level editor as well.

+I used this mini game as an opportunity to experiment with:

+ - event bus architecture
+ - scaling canvas
+ - working with sprites
+ - input control

 ### Link to source code: